 - Directions: Enter at 3171 S. Bundy Dr., Los Angeles.

-Visitor parking for the main campus is available for $10 per day.
-Purchase visitor parking passes online at www.smc.edu/parking.
+Visitor parking for the main campus is available for $11 per day.
+Purchase visitor parking passes online.
 All students and visitors are expected to follow SMC's parking rules and regulations.

 SMC has several solutions for drivers of electric vehicles (EV).
 There are level II chargers and 120 v outlets that are dedicated to EV charging.
 Other nearby charging stations can be found using plugshare.com

-There are five (5) level I charging ports located in the southeast side of the Bundy campus parking lot.
+5 level I charging ports (with cords) located in the southeast side of the Bundy campus parking lot.
 There is no cost to charge at these ports.
 Please be courteous to other drivers and move your car after you are charged.
 Bundy parking permits are free but required.

 - There will be a 30-minute grace period, then the cost increases to $3 per hour.